![]() |

 Despite the doubts of many including the papal legate Adhemar of Le Puy, the discovery of the Holy Lance of Antioch inspired the starving Crusaders to break the siege and secure the city.

-The Holy Roman Emperors had a lance of their own, attested from the time of Otto I (912-973).
 In 1000 Otto III gave Boleslaw I of Poland a replica of the Lance at the Congress of Gniezno.

 In 1084 Henry IV had a silver band with the inscription "Nail of Our Lord" added to it.